kinode-dao/kinode/kinode/src/register-ui/README.md

 # Register
-This app is compiled and put into the root directory of every Kinode node for login and registration.
-It handles all on-chain KNS registration flows
+This app is compiled and put into the root directory of every node for login and registration.
+It handles all onchain KNS registration flows.

 ## Development